linrunner/TLP/.github/Bug_Reporting_Howto.md

 ### What not to report
 * Missing packages (including tp-smapi and acpi_call)
 * Asking for help about installation, configuration and usage
+* Deviations from powertop's recommendations
-* Asking for hardware support (e.g. broken or worn out batteries)
+* Hardware issues e.g. worn out or malfunctioning batteries

 Please use adequate Linux forums for help and support questions.